mattbearman/monogram/README.md

 [![Build](https://github.com/mattbearman/monogram/actions/workflows/ci.yml/badge.svg)](https://github.com/mattbearman/monogram/actions/workflows/ci.yml) [![Gem Version](https://badge.fury.io/rb/monogram.svg)](https://badge.fury.io/rb/monogram)
 # 🔤 Monogram

-> [!NOTE]\
-> Monogram was previously called Supertramp, however that was a stupid name, so I changed it.
-The [Supertramp](https://github.com/mattbearman/supertramp) gem still exists but will not be getting any more updates, so you should switch to Monogram.
-Changing to Monogram is super easy, you can even still use the Supertramp constant if you want.
-See [Switching from Supertramp](#switching-from-supertramp) for full details.

 Generate default avatars for your users, containing their initials, with a consistent background colour.
 Avatars are created as SVGs on the fly, with the background colour chosen based on the initials, meaning the background will stay the same through reloads.

 The avatars are returned as a string containing the SVG markup, that can be embedded directly into your HTML.
 This means no images need to be created or stored, eliminating the need for an image manipulation library such as ImageMagick.